 In hot rental markets like San Francisco and Portland, Oregon, there are sob stories every day about ridiculous rent hikes of 45% or even 100%.
 Not to mention no-fault evictions.
 Let’s say your landlord decides to sell the property and you’re forced to vacate.
 If you’re living in a tight rental market, your options will be limited and it’s very likely you’ll end up paying even higher rent.
 And there are no guarantees that the exact same scenario won’t play out in your next place!
 On the other hand, a traditional mortgage guarantees a standard monthly payment and as long you pay it on time, nobody can kick you out.

-2. Buying is a “forced savings” plan
+2. Buying is a “Forced Savings” Plan

 Americans are not great savers these days — on average we save just about 5% of our income — when experts say we should be saving more like 10-15%.
 Buying a home, provided you stay there long enough to build equity, is a way to save money without being tempted to touch it.
 And equity can really add up.
 The median value of home equity reported in a 2014 survey by the U.S. Census Bureau was $81,000.

 Once you own a house and you are keeping up with your payments, you can look into refinancing and save money each month or get some cash to redecorate, travel or invest on something else.
-Check how much you could save in the future if you were to own a house and refinance it right here:

 As you probably know, you can deduct both your mortgage interest and your property taxes from your federal income tax.
 But what many don’t realize is that as a homeowner, being both landlord and renter has an even bigger advantage.
 If you were just a landlord, you’d pay taxes on your rental income.
 As a homeowner, you don’t have to pay taxes on the rental value of your home.
 And, of course, if you’re just a renter, you can’t deduct the money you pay in rent